abhipavi/emotion-detection/README.md

 Detected faces undergo preprocessing to adjust size and convert to black and white before passing through the fine-tuned CNN model.
 The predicted emotion is displayed on screen.
 The software is developed in Python using Visual Studio Code on a local machine.

 ## Running the project
-model training code.ipynb must be run to train the models and export them in h5 and json formats to save model weights and architecture, each model must be trained seperately.
-There is a cell at the start of the file which imports preprocessed data, however this repo does not contain those files due to size restrictions hence there is no need to run this cell.
-The dataset used is FER2013 which can beb downloaded at https://www.kaggle.com/datasets/msambare/fer2013.
-The haarcascade_frontalface_default.xml contains haar features for facial detection. real time detection.ipynb contains the code for real time emotion recognition, all cells must be run to reproduce output.
-The relevant h5 and json files must be imported in this ipynb file to run.
+To run the project, follow these steps:
+* Download the FER2013 dataset from Kaggle(https://www.kaggle.com/datasets/msambare/fer2013).
+* Run the model_training_code.ipynb notebook to train the CNN models and export them in h5 and JSON formats.
+* Import the relevant h5 and JSON files into the real_time_detection.ipynb notebook.
+* Run all cells in the real_time_detection.ipynb notebook to perform real-time emotion recognition.